Department: CAS Psychology

 About the University

 The University of Oregon is one of only two Pacific Northwest members of the Association of American Universities and holds the distinction of a “very high research activity” ranking in the Carnegie Classification of Institutions of Higher Education.
 The UO enrolls more than 20,000 undergraduate and 3,600 graduate students representing all 50 states and nearly 100 countries.
-The UO’s beautiful, 295-acre campus features state-of-the art facilities in an arboretum-like setting.
-The UO is located in Eugene, a vibrant city of 157,000 with outstanding cultural and culinary offerings, a pleasant climate, a well-connected regional airport, and a community engaged in environmental and social concerns.
+The University of Oregon is guided by a diversity framework that involves a commitment to diversity, equity, and inclusion or all students, faculty, staff, alumni, and community members.
+In recent years, the university has increased the diversity of its student body while raising average GPAs and test scores for incoming students.
+The UO’s 295-acre campus features state-of-the art facilities in an arboretum-like setting within the traditional homelands of the Kalapuya people.
+The UO is located in Eugene, a vibrant city of 157,000 with a wide range of cultural and culinary offerings, a pleasant climate, and a community engaged in environmental and social concerns.
 The campus is within easy driving distance of the Pacific Coast, the Cascade Mountains, and Portland.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.